Flying with Firearms: A Gun Owner’s Guide

 Shotgun shells and ammunition smaller than .75 caliber can be transported in the same case as the firearm itself.
-The ammunition must be “securely packed in boxes or other packagings specifically designed to carry small amounts of ammunition” (49 CFR 175.10).
-To be on the safe side, I keep my ammunition in the factory boxes, and then place it inside my hard case.
+The ammunition must be “securely packed in boxes or other packagings specifically designed to carry small amounts of ammunition” (49 CFR 175.10(a)(8)).
+I put my ammunition in ammo boxes and then lock it inside my hard case.

 Choosing an Appropriate Gun Case

 There’s certainly no shortage of gun cases on the market.
 But keep in mind, your firearm will be in someone else’s possession, and the case you choose has to protect your firearm from damage and secure it against tampering.
 A durable and protective case isn’t something you should skimp on.

 While you can certainly pick up a cheap pistol case for around $10, it’s not going to be nearly durable or secure enough for your needs.
 These flimsy plastic cases work great for carrying your guns to the range or storing them around the house, but you’ll want something more heavy duty for your flight.
 Have you seen how airlines throw luggage around like it’s nothing?

 Perhaps the most durable and secure cases aren’t even sold as “gun cases.”
 I picked up one of these weatherproof hard cases from Harbor Freight (be sure to grab one of their 20% off coupons).
 It’s impact resistant, provides IP65 level dust and water protection, and has two lock holes.